ArthurEmma2/NASA-Dashboard/README.md

-# NASA Mission Control Project
+# NASA Mission Control Project ( YOU WANT A MISSION ?
+YOU LAUNCH IT  )

 ## Launch Page
 Schedule a mission launch for interstellar travel to one of the Kepler Exoplanets.